MadCodes9/MazeRun/README.md

 * Language: C++20
 ## Setup
 To run this project use Microsoft Visual Studio or an IDE that supports C++20 and download the files.
-The  file is located in the Debug Folder and can be changed to different .
+The Cheese1.txt and Cheese2.txt represent two different mazes.
+These files should be located in the Debug Folder and can be changed to different values representing vertices of the graph.
-The user will be prompt to enter

 **Sample Output**
 ![image]()
 ## Status
 This is a project created by @MadCodes9 :grinning: